 “I could force it down your throat and then obliviate you,” snarled Harry, his eyebrows pulling together in hatred.

 He was aware of Ron moving in surprise behind him, breathing in a sharp gasp.
 “Harry,” warned Ron.

 “Shush, Ron,” Harry retorted in reply.

 “You wouldn't,” whispered Macnair.
 It was a statement of horror but also a tease.
 Macnair was mocking him, egging him on.
 “You wouldn't put your job at such risk.”

 “I would,” threatened Harry, “if I believed my family was in danger.”

-"If you believed your family was in danger?" laughed Macnair, and he shook his head.
-"Oh, Harry Potter.
-Still thinking the world revolves around you and that scar of yours, do you?
-Well, let me tell you this: the world has changed."
+“If you believed your family was in danger?” laughed Macnair, and he shook his head.
+“Oh, Harry Potter.
+Still thinking the world revolves around you and that scar of yours, are you?
+Well, let me tell you this: the world has changed.”

 “It may have changed, but some things are still the same.
 You, for one, are still a heartless low-life whose allegiances are in all the wrong places.”